90° SM Coupler

 API Technologies announces a new broadband

 8-12 GHz limiting amplifier

-commercial applications such as microwave receivers, microwave telemetry systems,
+commercial applications such as microwave receivers, microwave telemetry systems, uplink communications platforms, instrumentation,

 and military communications systems.
 It features excellent output flatness of 1 dB that is independent of the input,

 and allows for inputs levels from -20 to -10 dBm.

 - Help or Hindrance?

 Most of us, long before being introduced

 to the concept of power in electrical circuits, learn about it in terms of mechanical power and/or sound power.
 It takes

 some doing to abandon the esoteric nature of power and be trained to grasp the scientific and mathematical aspects

 of power in all its forms.
 When the driving source is steady state or a pure sinewave, life is relatively simple, but such

 is more often than not an exception to the system being studied.
 Here is a nice, short treatise on the concept of sound

 Taiwan U. Student Competition

 AWR Corporation announces the winners of its

 2013 National Taiwan University Student Design Competition.
 AWR partnered with National Taiwan University

 in mid-2013 to sponsor the first ever Taiwan Student Design Competition.
 The objective of the competition was to encourage

 students in Taiwan to become involved in the dynamic profession of microwave and RF engineering and to apply their knowledge

 to practical designs using the highly efficient AWR design methodology

 for Longtime Support

 PCB Material World is an independent distributor

 and market maker of PCB raw materials, located in the Northwest

 enabling efficiency in materials usage for PCB manufacturing.
 Our emphasis is on high end and/or hard-to-find products such

 as microwave materials, colors, heavy coppers, and obsolete and other non standard products.

 If your workplace is anything like the ones I have experienced, most print issues of magazines

 end up in the mail room recycle bin or trash can - they never make it out the door.
 You might even scan the TOC and dog-ear

 a couple pages for later reading, but seldom get around to it before ultimately chucking them in the can.
 Fortunately, you

 can read the articles online if you know they exist.
 I post a list like this one about once a week to help you keep track.